mobile app bar

 Lamar Jackson and Joe Burrow

-Interestingly, Lamar and Burrow, who usually headline the MVP odds, have had a quiet season due to injuries.
+Lamar and Burrow, both of whom usually headline the MVP race, have had a quiet season due to injuries.
 Lamar has 1,841 passing yards, 15 TDs, and 4 INTs, while Burrow has 450 passing yards, 4 TDs, and 0 INTs.

-Meanwhile, what stood out more from Burrow was his honest response when asked why he was returning quickly from rehab when the Bengals were already 3-8.
+Burrow’s honest response when asked why he was returning quickly from rehab when the Bengals were already 3-8 was also praiseworthy.

-The Ravens, who slipped to 6-6, are second in the AFC North, similar to how the Chiefs tanked this year.
+The Ravens, who slipped to 6-6, are second in the AFC North, have tanked, mirroring the Chiefs.
 They need to win at least four of their next five games to stay in playoff contention.

-However, the next game won’t be easy for Lamar against the Steelers on December 6, who have a strong defense.
-Meanhile for Burrow, it will be another big QB matchup against Josh Allen’s Bills on December 6.
+Baltimore’s next game, on December 6 against the Steelers, who have a strong defense, won’t be easy for Lamar.
+For Burrow, it will be another big QB matchup against Josh Allen’s Bills on December 6.

 About the author